 Submitting your records

 Please email your spreadsheet to Helen Hodson at the Record Centre: records(at)sussexbatgroup.org.uk.
 The deadline for submissions is 1st December each year.
-The record sub-committee meet to review all new records in January before they are added to the database.
+The records are verified by a committee of experienced bat workers within the group.

 At first glance, the spreadsheet may look complicated, but it